owkin/GrAIdient/Docs/Architecture/MATorchTests.md

 pip install -e .
 ```

-You should be able to run the tests right from XCode or
-with a `bash` command:
+Now, let us run the tests from Xcode or a `bash` command:

 ```bash
 swift test --filter MATorchTests
 ```

-You may eventually clean the environment with:
+It is finally possible to clean the environment 🌍

 ```bash
 conda deactivate